-Refer to Policy A20 - Registering, Adding and Dropping Courses at assiniboine.net/policies.
+Refer to Policy A20 - Refunds, Register, Adding and Dropping of courses at assiniboine.net/policies.

 Students may register for a course up to and including course start date.
 Students who wish to register in a course after the first day of that course must receive written permission from the dean, director or chairperson of the school offering the course.